zjuwuyy-DL/CIKM2021-DITS/Readme.md

 # An Interactive Data Imputation System

+## The screencast video is in "Releases" (at the right corner of this web).

 ## Introduction

 - An interactive data imputation system, named DITS.
 DITS incorporates ten state-of-the- art imputation algorithms (including two statistical ones, four machine learning ones, and four deep learning ones) and a newly proposed variational generative adversarial imputation network VGAIN